NexusMutual/docs/docs/using/vote.md

 <!-- @check Governor.VOTE_WEIGHT_CAP_PERCENTAGE = 5 -->
 It is capped at 5% of the total NXM supply, on Snapshot and onchain alike.
 The app shows this cap alongside the vote.

-## Casting a vote

-Cast your vote from a proposal in the app: for, against, or abstain.
-The app calls the `Governor` contract with your choice.
+## Reading a proposal in the app

-Voting on a member proposal locks your NXM transfers until the proposal becomes executable.

-Cast a Snapshot vote in the [Nexus Mutual DAO Snapshot space](https://snapshot.box/#/s:community.nexusmutual.eth).
-Snapshot voting is gas-free.

-## Reading a proposal

 The app shows a proposal's phase: voting, timelock, executable, executed, defeated, or cancelled, with a countdown to the vote deadline.

-[Member proposals](/governance/#replacing-advisory-board-members) tally NXM voting power, and need 15% of the NXM supply to participate for the vote to count.
-Advisory Board proposals tally one vote per Advisory Board member.

 <!-- @check Governor.VOTING_PERIOD = 3 days -->
 Voting opens four hours after the proposal is published, and runs for 3 days.
 An Advisory Board proposal closes as soon as three Advisory Board members vote in favour.
+Advisory Board proposals tally one vote per Advisory Board member.

 <!-- @check Governor.TIMELOCK_PERIOD = 1 days -->
 A carried proposal then sits in a 24-hour timelock before it executes.